 As part of establishing the Arena Group, the Company entered into an acquisition and funding agreement (the "Funding Agreement") with Arena Investors, LLC (Old Arena), Bernard Partners, LLC ("BP LLC"), a limited liability company controlled by certain members of the Arena Group management team, and Arena Investors, LP, an entity owned by WAHII.
 Under the Funding Agreement, Westaim agreed to provide funding to the Arena Group of up to \$4.3 million for operational start-up costs and the acquisition of start-up capital assets.
-At March 31, 2016, Westaim had provided funding of \$1.8 million pursuant to the Funding Agreement.
+At June 30, 2016, Westaim had fulfilled its obligation under the Funding Agreement and provided in aggregate \$1.9 million in funding to the Arena Group.